piotrjanik99/pomeraniafu/README.md

 # pomeraniafu
-website project for a company that supplies pwoer supply products
+website project for a company that supplies power supply products